morghayn/MTU_Y4S2_FYP/initialization/README.md

 ## Dangers of the delete table command.
 The delete table command is dangerous and is recognized as such.
 Measures to prevent accidental deletion will be implemented as this project progresses.

+## Column retrieval of database.py
+Database.py knows the column names of each table by reading the raw create table query.
+Without this, database.py will not know of the column names of a table as we do not fetch this data from SQL through a query (obviously).